 - Rely on automation tools to clean and update data to avoid the risk of manual human error

 These are only a couple of the many actions you can take to ensure you are working with the correct data and processes.
 Ensuring data quality across the board will save your business a lot of money by avoiding costly mistakes and bad-informed strategies and decisions.

 7) Which statistical analysis techniques do you want to apply?

 There are dozens of statistical analysis techniques that you can use.
 However, in our experience, these 3 statistical techniques are most widely used for business:

 - Regression Analysis – a statistical process for estimating the relationships and correlations among variables.

-More specifically, regression analysis helps one understand how the typical value of the dependent variable changes when any one of the independent variables is varied, while the other independent variables are held fixed.
+More specifically, regression helps understand how the typical value of the dependent variable changes when any of the independent variables is varied, while the other independent variables are held fixed.

-In this way regression analysis shows which among the independent variables are related to the dependent variable, and to explore the forms of these relationships.
-Usually, regression analysis is based on past data, allowing you to learn from the past for better decisions about the future
+In this way, regression analysis shows which among the independent variables are related to the dependent variable, and explores the forms of these relationships.
+Usually, regression analysis is based on past data, allowing you to learn from the past for better decisions about the future.

 - Cohort Analysis – it enables you to easily compare how different groups, or cohorts, of customers, behave over time.

 For example, you can create a cohort of customers based on the date when they made their first purchase.
 Subsequently, you can study the spending trends of cohorts from different periods in time to determine whether the quality of the average acquired customer is increasing or decreasing over time.